andre-brandao/pyprland/Plugins.md

 This will automatically force `lazy = false` and `class_match = true` to help with the fuzzy client window matching.

-It also requires the following options to also be set:

-- `class`
+It requires defining a `class` option.

 Eg: